 $2650 - (includes room and all meals for two weeks; transportation to and from airport upon request; five private lessons; entrance to all concerts, lectures and courses; and two trips to New York City)

 Partial scholarships will be awarded.
-If you would like to be considered for one of these scholarships, please include a letter with your application and audition CD explaining why you should be considered.
+If you would like to be considered for one of these scholarships, please include a letter with your application explaining why you should be considered.

 Middle and high-school students, ages 11 to 17, who are studying the piano seriously and considering majoring in piano performance at the college level.
 Enrollment is limited to around ten highly qualified applicants.